xster/flutter-wiki/Issue-hygiene.md

 ## Locking an issue

+Closed issues that haven't received any activity in a [few weeks](https://github.com/flutter/flutter/blob/master/.github/lock.yml#L4) are automatically locked by a [bot](https://github.com/apps/lock).
+This is done to encourage developers to file new bugs, instead of piling comments on old ones.

-Issues should not regularly be locked.
-The most common reasons for locking an issue are:
+Under normal circumstances, issues should not regularly be locked.
+The most common reasons for manually locking an issue are:

 1. The issue is well understood by the engineers working on it, is believed to be appropriately prioritized, has has a clear